We train people to deal with conflict constructively and nonviolently.

 We will inform you here as soon as we can offer seminars in English again.

-acting nonviolently offers basic and advanced level courses, split into several training sessions which take place mostly at weekends.
+Acting nonviolently offers basic and advanced level courses, split into several training sessions which take place mostly at weekends.
 The basic course is designed as an introduction to nonviolent action.
 It lasts 14 days.
 On four weekends and in a final one-week seminar, we explore steps towards an attitude of nonviolence and constructive ways of dealing with conflict.
 This includes practical training, theoretical understanding of issues related to conflict transformation, and personal reflection on one's own reactions to situations of conflict.

 "We commit ourselves to work and engage our Churches to work for a community of the Churches who claim their identity as the Body of Christ through providing witness to the liberating love of God through developing and co-ordinating justice and peace ministries including a global non-violent service which can advance the struggle for human rights and liberation and serve in situations of conflict, crises and violence."

-The advanced level course leads to the qualification of "Friedensfachkraft" (professional peace worker) offered by other organisations.
+The advanced level course leads to the qualification of "Friedensfachkraft" (professional peace worker) and is also offered by other organisations.
 It lasts one and a half years and is conducted with a fixed group of participants.
 This long term learning process enables us to work with the ongoing experience of participants.
 The course creates a safe space in which participants can acquire new knowledge and practise new skills.
 The group itself becomes a training ground for working with conflict.
 This form of training facilitates the development of competencies which enable participants to cope with difficult crises and conflict situations.

 We often organise our basic courses in cooperation with interested institutions.
 We also offer tailor-made courses, developed in close cooperation with our partners, such as an introduction to nonviolent action as part of a training for clergy, an empowerment training with refugees, or weekend workshops or seminars on specific issues.